 There is good content marketing software out there that helps you do all of this once you get a good rhythm going.

-Figure out which distribution channels work best for you by trying all of them for a six-month period, at least.
+Once you’Re done publishing content, it’s important to figure out which distribution channels work best for you by trying all of them for a few-month period.
 You can promote each channel manually or publish multi-channel using a content marketing tool.

 - Owned: Your own websites, social media platforms, and newsletters